✓ Updated February 2026

 Essential Travel Tips

 Rent a scooter if you're comfortable!
-It's the absolute best way to explore Hualien and its surroundings, especially for reaching Taroko Gorge.
-Just be sure to get an international driving permit before you leave home, and always wear your helmet – locals take safety seriously.
+It's the absolute best way to explore Hualien and its surrounding natural beauty like Taroko Gorge at your own pace.
+Just be sure to have an international driving permit and always wear your helmet – safety first, especially on winding mountain roads.

-Learn a few basic Mandarin phrases like 'xie xie' (thank you) and 'duo shao qian?' (how much money?).
-While many people in tourist areas speak some English, a little effort goes a long way and is greatly appreciated by locals, showing respect for their culture.
+Learn a few basic Mandarin phrases like 'Ni hao' (hello) and 'Xie xie' (thank you).
+While many people in tourist areas speak some English, a little effort goes a long way and is greatly appreciated by locals.
+It can also help when bargaining politely at smaller shops.

-Hualien is generally a very safe city, but it's always wise to be aware of your surroundings, especially in crowded night markets.
-Keep your valuables secure and be cautious when crossing streets, as traffic can be a bit chaotic.
+Hualien is generally a very safe city, but always be aware of your surroundings, especially in crowded markets.
+Keep your valuables secure and avoid walking alone in poorly lit areas late at night.
+If you're hiking in Taroko, stick to marked trails and inform someone of your plans.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.